deepskies/DeepAstroUDA/README.md

 <br>

 ### Requirements
 This code was developed using Pytorch ....
-The requirements.txt file lists all Python libraries that your notebooks will need, and they can be installed using:
+The poetry.lock file lists all Python libraries that your notebooks will need, and they can be installed using the following command:
 ```
-poetry shell
+python3 -m poetry shell
 ```

 ### Pieces of the Package